claceio/docs/content/docs/Applications/Overview.md

 =====>        5        2 2024-03-02 00:23:35 +0000 UTC  ed7545ae739dfe85140a Update styling for bookmarks app
 ```

-The `app version switch` command can be used to switch versions, up or down or to particular version.
-The `app version revert` command can be used to revert the last change. `app promote` makes the prod app run the same version as the current staging app.
+The `version switch` command can be used to switch versions, up or down or to particular version.
+The `version revert` command can be used to revert the last change. `app promote` makes the prod app run the same version as the current staging app.

 In the above listing, the staging app has five versions.
-Three of those (1,2 and 5) were promoted to prod. `app version switch previous utils.demo.clace.io:/bookmarks_cl_stage` will change the stage app to version 4. `app version switch previous utils.demo.clace.io:/bookmarks` will change the prod app to version 2.
+Three of those (1,2 and 5) were promoted to prod. `version switch previous utils.demo.clace.io:/bookmarks_cl_stage` will change the stage app to version 4. `version switch previous utils.demo.clace.io:/bookmarks` will change the prod app to version 2.
 After that, `app promote utils.demo.clace.io:/bookmarks` will change prod to also be at version 4, same as stage.
+The `switch` command takes `previous`, `next` and actual version number as arguments.

 A star, like `PROD*` in the `app list` output indicates that there are staged changes waiting to be promoted.
 That will show up any time the prod app is at a different version than the stage app.